The Fishyscapes Benchmark: Measuring Blind Spots in Semantic Segmentation: Benchmark Design

 Because it is not possible to produce ground truth for uncertainty values, evaluating estimators is not a straightforward task.
-We thus compare them on the two proxy classification tasks~\cite{Hendrycks2016-ua} of detecting \ac{ood} inputs and discriminating correct and wrong predictions of a semantic segmenter.
-The uncertainty estimates are seen as scores of a binary classifier that compares the score against a threshold and whose performance reflects the suitability of the estimated uncertainty for the respective tasks.
+We thus compare them on the proxy classification task~\cite{Hendrycks2016-ua} of detecting anomalous inputs.
+The uncertainty estimates are seen as scores of a binary classifier that compares the score against a threshold and whose performance reflects the suitability of the estimated uncertainty for anomaly detection.

 Such an approach however introduces a major issue for the design of a public \ac{ood} detection benchmark.
-With a publicly available \ac{id} training dataset $A$ and \ac{ood} inputs~$B$, it is not possible to distinguish between an uncertainty method that informs a classifier to discriminate $A$ from any other input, and a classifier trained to discriminate $A$ from $B$.
+With publicly available \ac{id} training data $A$ and \ac{ood} inputs~$B$, it is not possible to distinguish between an uncertainty method that informs a classifier to discriminate $A$ from any other input, and a classifier trained to discriminate $A$ from $B$.
 The latter option clearly does not represent progress towards the goal of general uncertainty estimation, but rather overfitting.

-To this end, we (i)~only release a small validation set with associated ground truth \ac{ood} masks, while keeping larger test sets hidden, and (ii)~continuously evalute submitted methods against a dynamically changing dataset.
-This setup preserves the uncertainty as to which \ac{ood} objects might be encountered in the real world.
-To encourage unsupervised methods, we stress that the validation set is for parameter tuning only, and should not be used to train models.
-The evaluation is performed remotely using executables submitted by the participants.
+To this end, we (i)~only release a small validation set with associated ground truth masks, while keeping larger test sets hidden, (ii)~continuously evaluate submitted methods against a dynamically changing, synthetic dataset, and (iii)~compare the performance on the dynamic dataset with evaluations on real-world data.
+Additionally, all submissions to the benchmark must indicate whether any \ac{ood} data was used during training, which is cross-checked with linked publications.

-Our Fishyscapes benchmark is composed of two test sets for \ac{ood} and one for misclassification detection.
-The \ac{ood} datasets are composed of in-distribution background images of urban scenes originated from the same data distribution used to train the semantic segmentation model.
-On top of those are overlayed unknown objects, like animals, never seen during the training of the model.
-One test set, \emph{FS OoD}, is fixed, while the other, \emph{FS OoD Dynamic} is automatically updated every few months.

-Using their executables, methods submitted to the benchmark are continuously evaluated on every new version of the dynamic dataset.
-This enables us to evaluate methods on data that was not existent at the time of submission to the benchmark, assessing their generalization capabilities.
-Independent from their submission time, methods can always be compared using the fixed test set.